Catholics Affirm Sola Scriptura

 they get irked with Catholics, because they enjoy a dual

-source of tradition, whereby Scripture and Tradition are both
+source of faith, whereby Scripture and Tradition are of equal value.

 (Kenneth Collins and Jerry Walls, Roman